Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+1.26.0
+- KSP 1.11.1 support.
+- Mk2 Docking Port now has a "Buffalo" part variant that's designed to fit the Buffalo Crew Module.
+- 1.875m Titan parts are hidden when Making History DLC is installed.
+- Deprecated the mini grabbing unit since one exists in stock now.

 1.25.0
 - Reverted back to MOLE 1.22 and manually reapplied JadeOfMaar's updates.
 - Replaced Sledgehammer's MultiModeEngine and multiple engines with new WBIModuleEnginesSRB.
 This new module lets you define THRUST_PROFILE nodes within the part module.
 Simply select the desired thrust profile in the editor.